wp-plugins/rublon/readme.txt

 == Frequently Asked Questions ==

 = How can I protect my account with Rublon? =
 Simply install the Rublon for WordPress plugin and activate it.
-After activation, all accounts have instant protection with email-based, two-factor authentication.
+After activation, your administrator account will be instantly protected with email-based two-factor authentication.
+In order to protect more accounts, please upgrade to the Business Edition by contacting <sales@rublon.com>.

 = I want more than email-based, two-factor authentication.
 Does Rublon support phone-based, out-of-band two-factor authentication? =
 Yes!
 Just install the Rublon mobile app onto your phone (available for Android, iOS and Windows Phone).
 After entering your WordPress login credentials, you will be prompted to scan a Rublon Code with your phone.

-= Do all my users have to be protected by Rublon? = Plugin activation instantly protects all accounts.
-The minimum (default) protection level for all user groups is set to "Email."
+= Do all my users have to be protected by Rublon? = Plugin activation instantly protects your administrator account.
+The minimum (default) protection level for all user groups is set to "Email".
 You may change this setting to "None" for any user group at any time.
 However, users who install the Rublon mobile app will have additional protection regardless of the setting you’ve selected.
+Please keep in mind that you need access to the Rublon Business Edition in order to protect more than 1 account per website.

 = Will my login credentials be known to Rublon? =
 No. Rublon never knows your credentials or those of your users.
 They are never transmitted to our servers.
 Rublon does its work in the background only after WordPress verifies your password.
 It's an independent security layer that sits beneath the login form.